Firefighters battle 1,400-acre Florida blaze

 The Adkins Avenue Fire is believed to have been started by a local resident burning trash in their backyard

-Two homes have been destroyed and at least 12 more damaged as firefighters continue to battle a 1,400-acre blaze in Bay County, Florida.
+At least two homes have been destroyed and 12 more have been damaged as firefighters battle a 1,400-acre blaze in Bay County, Florida.

-The Adkins Avenue Fire continues to rages - almost 24 hours after the blaze is believed to have been started by a local resident burning trash in their backyard before it quickly got out of control and spread rapidly through the area.
+The Adkins Avenue Fire continued to rage on Saturday morning – nearly 24 hours after it is believed to have started by a local resident burning trash in their backyard.

+Bay County Sheriff Tom Ford said at a news conference on Friday that the small fire quickly got out of control and spread rapidly through the area.

-Around 600 homes were forced to evacuate and Governor Ron DeSantis declared a state of emergency in the Bay County on Friday.
+Around 600 homes were forced to evacuate and Governor Ron DeSantis declared a state of emergency in the Bay County on Friday night.

+An emergency ban was also issued on people burning trash as the blaze reached 1,000 acres and the Florida National Guard was activated to the area.

+No injuries or deaths have so far been reported from the wildfire.

-Bay County Florida Emergency Services said on Saturday morning that the evacuation order remained in place and the blaze had grown even larger through the night.
+Bay County Florida Emergency Services said on Saturday morning that the evacuation order remained in place and that people should not try to return to their homes due to the “dangerous fire”.

-It was now 1,400 acres large and is just 30 per cent contained after around 200 firefighters worked through the night to try to bring it under control.
+The blaze grew even larger through the night, reaching 1,400 acres and it remained just 30 per cent contained after around 200 firefighters from Bay County and throughout the Panhandle worked through the night.

+Florida Forest Service said that 70 firefighters were operating dozers, tractors, engines and other heavy equipment as part of their efforts to try to bring it under control.

+Officials said that efforts to contain the wildfire have been hampered by the damage and debris left in the area from Hurricane Michael back in 2018.

 Register for free to continue reading